 I have a legitimate question about this book; but first, let me give you some background…

 My daughter just turned nine about two weeks ago.
-The day when she openly identifies with a sexuality has crossed my mind a time or two, causally.
+The day when she openly identifies with a sexuality has crossed my mind a time or two, casually.
 Already, I am setting the stage to healthy relationships in both my example with her father and my openness about the different kind of families that exist and are equally normal (a father and a father, for example).
-We occasionally have talks about boundaries and never accepting abuse in any form, of establishing a strong base of friendship with the person you may love before ever considering marriage, etc – just the kind of respect-based practical advice I wish I were given earlier in life, but nothing gender related or too specific for her age group.
-Though, at the moment she has no interest in affairs of the heart (knock on wood), other than marriage themes coming up in pretend type play.
-So, I can’t, just yet tell what she will identify more strongly with and I can honestly say that don’t care which it ends up being.
+We occasionally have talks about boundaries and never accepting abuse in any form, of establishing a strong base of friendship with the person you may love before ever considering marriage, etc—just the kind of respect-based practical advice I wish I were given earlier in life, but nothing gender related or too specific for her age group.
+At the moment, she has no interest in affairs of the heart (knock on wood), other than marriage themes coming up in pretend type play.
+So, I can’t just yet tell what she will identify more strongly with and I can honestly say that don’t care which it ends up being.

 Did I miss a step?
 I feel like I might be missing something if a whole book is needed for this.
 Is there more to this than I am seeing or is the target audience people having difficulty with the subject matter?
 Thoughts?

-This is the Kristin-half of the Dannielle-Kristin duo, and I want to first say, you sound like an incredible parent.
+I want to first say that you sound like an incredible parent.
 Creating accepting, welcoming environments for ALL kids is certainly the way to be, and it’s amazing that your daughter is growing up with a parent who is so committed to providing many views of family, gender, etc.